Skip to content

 Facial protection

-Care workers and visitors to care homes do not routinely need to wear a face mask at all times in care settings or when providing care in people’s own homes.
-However there remain a number of circumstances where it is recommended that care workers and visitors to care settings wear masks to minimise the risk of transmission of COVID-19.
+Care workers and visitors to care homes do not routinely need to wear a face mask.
+However there remain a number of circumstances where it is recommended that care workers and visitors to care settings wear typre IIR fluid-repellent surgical masks to minimise the risk of transmission of respiratory infection.

 These are:

-If a care recipient is particularly vulnerable to severe outcomes from COVID-19 (for example, potentially eligible for COVID-19 therapeutics) mask wearing may be considered on an individual basis in accordance with their preferences.
+If a care recipient is particularly vulnerable to severe outcomes from COVID-19 (eligible for COVID-19 treatments) mask wearing may be considered on an individual basis in accordance with their preferences.

 If a care recipient would prefer care workers or visitors to wear a mask while providing them with care then this should be supported.
 In addition, the personal preferences of care workers and visitors to wear a mask in care settings will be supported.